kenhkan/noflo-automaton/README.md

-Given a URL and a rule object (structure described below), noflo-automaton would go through the rule object and try to reach the end, at which point the automaton would forward the accumulated output to its OUT port with the status number of '-1'.
+Given a URL and a rule object (structure described below), noflo-automaton would go through the rule object and try to reach the end, at which point the automaton would forward the accumulated output to its OUT port with the status number of 'true'.

 If at any point it fails, the automaton would still forward the accumulated output but with the status number being the rule number in